carterpage/census-name-generator/README.md

-**This is currently broken because the census took down the data files.
-Bad gov!
-Bad!**

 census-name-generator
 ---------------------

-A brain-dead easy-to-use artificial name generator.
+A statistically realistic artificial name generator.
 Syntax looks like this:

     namegen.pl [-d] <# of names>
         -d            Download name data from census (only need to do once)
         # of names    How many names to you need?

-The script uses 2010 Census data to ensure a realistic distribution.  ("John Smith" is more likely than "Marcellus Wallace", but both are possible.)
+The script uses 1990 Census data to ensure a realistic distribution.  ("John Smith" is more likely than "Marcellus Wallace", but both are possible.)
 Distribution is 50/50 male to female, but can be configured in the script.